oriuseplastic-hue/Jarvis-1.0/README.md

 - It can Auto Correct your said spelling.
 - It can open Softwares.
 - It can Shutdown,SleepMode and Restart your Computer.
+- It can tell the time.
+- It can tell the weather.

 Quickstart (generic)
 1. Clone the repo: